‘Venom: Let There Be Carnage’: Release date, trailer and everything else we know about the Sony superhero movie

 Here is primarily where the bumps have happened with Venom: Let There Be Carnage.
 Originally expected to come out sometime in 2020, the sequel was delayed like most big tentpole films because of the pandemic.
 Sony Pictures set it for a Sept.
 24, 2021, release date, before opting to move it to Oct.
 15.

-However, Venom: Let There Be Carnage is on the move again, though this time its good news for eager fans.
-Multiple outlets have reported that Sony is moving the release of the film up two weeks to Oct.
+However, Venom: Let There Be Carnage moved again, though this time it was good news for eager fans, as the film was moved up two weeks to to Oct.
 1.

 Is there a ‘Venom: Let There Be Carnage’ trailer?